 And if this is an international event with people flying in to attend, then there’s another question: Will you be covering their travel fees?

 If the answer is no: breathe a sigh of relief.
 Otherwise, depending on how distinguished your guests are, you could justify flying Economy or end up forking a sizeable portion of your budget for at least Business class.

 …goes hand in hand with travel.
 If guests have flown in to attend your event, will you be handling their accommodations?
 If not, then it’d be good to provide some suggestions on which hotel would be most convenient.

-If yes, then yet again: it’ll depend on whether your guests are going to stay in a 3-star or 5-star hotel or airbnb.
+If yes, then yet again: it’ll depend on whether your guests are going to stay in a 3-star or 5-star hotel or even an Airbnb.

 P.S.
 No matter what type of accommodation they will be staying in, it’ll still take time, planning and money to book enough rooms.
 That’s why number 14 on the list: RSVP is so important.

 Some of your guests will have special dietary restrictions.
 Whether it’s religious, health-related or just personal preference, you’ll need to provide a menu that accommodates (hah!) all of them.

 Most of the time, having a regular menu and a vegetarian one works out, but be sure to check for more peculiar requests like gluten-free or lactose-free.

 Sending out a form when RSVPing is the typical way of getting those preferences listed, but it is always important to get them ASAP.
 If you’re providing packed meals, always get extras – otherwise it’s doubly important to get these special requests to your kitchen early.